How to Choose the Right Tankless RV Water Heater

 - Has a low flow

-This is one of the few products that we reviewed, which comes with a dual burner system.
-While many models advertise the ability to control the water temperature, the 1GWHAF backs this claim up with a 27000 BTU burner as well as a 34000 BTU burner.
+This is one of the few products we reviewed that come with a dual burner system.
+While many models advertise the ability to control the water temperature, the 1GWHAF backs this up with a 27,000 BTU burner as well as a 34,000 BTU burner.

-Through some combination of the two, you are pretty much guaranteed to get the temperature how you want it.
-Even better than that, this Girard also provides plenty of savings over the long haul with one of the best efficiencies we found at 90-percent.
+Through some combination of the two, you are pretty much guaranteed to get the water temperature how you want it.
+Even better than that, the 1GWHAF will also provide plenty of savings over the long haul with one of the best efficiencies around at 90-percent.

-While Girard may not be known for water heaters, in particular, most RVers will recognize it as a specialist in the RV accessory market.
-This provides Girard an insight into some of the long-term issues that RV water heaters suffer, with a focus on convenience.
+While Girard may not be known for water heaters, in particular, most RV owners will however recognize it as a specialist in the RV accessory market.
+This provides Girard insight into some of the long-term issues that RV owners will have with their water heater, and with this knowledge focus on convenience.

 PROs